 The best grammar reference I’ve seen is Michael Swan’s Practical English Usage.
 It’s well written and thorough.

-I just found this list of 10 great ELT sites-- sites for lesson ideas, teaching pronunciation, grammar questions, collocations, professional development, IELTS prep, and more.
+Check out this list of 10 great ELT sites.
+They have lesson ideas, pronunciation, grammar, collocations, professional development, IELTS prep, and more.
 I've already used and appreciated several sites-- and look forward to trying the others!

 ESL Flow has many more links to vocabulary, grammar, and reading pages from all over the Internet.
 I haven’t found many actual lesson plans (there are a few on New Year’s Resolutions), but there are lots of lesson ideas.